 Therefore, it must be possible to make the navigation simple, obvious and inviting.
 A goal for the DAM project can e.g. be defined as the possibility to…

-“Serving assets on a silver platter”
+“Serving brand assets on a silver platter”

 By that I mean that it should be super clear and obvious to find the relevant assets.
 And it should be possible to communicate and present how the assets can and should be used for best results.
 Also there shall be ways to present assets in different views, with logical filtered groupings, very visual and clear navigation, tailor made to suit each organization’s needs.